 Pompeii Visiting Tips

 - Watch out for closings.
-Not all the attractions are open like they say they are.
+Not all the attractions are open as they say they are.
 I found a number of places you were supposed to be able to get into closed.
 They even started closing one while I was looking around.

 - Don’t do the audio guide.
-I bought the audio tour for 10 Euros and found it to be a waste of time.
+I bought the audio tour for 10 euros and found it to be a waste of time.
 The free book they give you includes enough information.
 The audio guide doesn’t explain much more.

 - Limited time?
 Do a guided tour.
 I listened to a number of guided tours while I was walking around and I was impressed with their knowledge.
 Plus, I like being able to ask questions that can further explain things.
 The guided tours simply take you to the highlights, unless you do a personal tour.